Marak/SupremeJSONCompressor/ReadMe.md

 # Alterate Options
 I am not thrilled to have to create this library.
-In pursuit of having to not make the The Supreme JSON Compressor™ , I evaluated several other less supreme other options.
+In pursuit of having to not make The Supreme JSON Compressor™ , I evaluated several other less supreme options.

 Please feel free to use these alternative options in your pursuit of compressed JSON: